siliconswampio/WIPs/WIPS/wip-1.md

 #### Each WIP should have the following parts:
 **Preamble:** RFC 822 style headers containing metadata about the WIP, including the WIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 See below for details.

-**Simple Summary:** “If you can’t explain it simply, you don’t understand it well enough.”
+**Simple Summary:** “If you can't explain it simply, you don't understand it well enough.”
 Provide a simplified and layman-accessible explanation of the WIP.

 **Abstract:** a short (~200 word) description of the technical issue being addressed.